-Effective Fall 1988, beginning freshmen at Enterprise State Junior College must take the ASSET placement test to insure that they possess the basic skills required for success in college courses.
-All other students must take the ASSET placement test prior to registering for English composition or mathematics courses.
-Students registering only for a special purpose course (such as art, studio, real estate, computer applications, or physical education activity classes) should contact the Registrar, the Associate Dean for the Fort Rucker campus, the Evening Director, or the Dean of Instruction to exempt taking the placement test.
+Effective Fall 1988, beginning freshmen at Enterprise-Ozark Community College must take the ASSET or Compass placement test to ensure that they possess the basic skills required for success in college courses.
+All transfer students who have not taken math or English must take the ASSET or Compass placement test prior to registering for English composition or mathematics courses.
+Students registering only for a special purpose course (such as art, studio, real estate, computer applications, or physical education activity classes) should contact the Registrar, the Associate Dean for the Fort Rucker campus, the Evening Director, the Dean of Instruction, or Guidance Services to exempt taking the placement test.

-Any student scoring 480 or above on the SAT verbal and 526 or above on the SAT math, and 20 or above on the ACT English and 20 or above on the ACT math, who applies for admission to and enrolls in ESJC within two years of high school graduation is exempt from the placement test requirement.
+Any student scoring 480 or above on the SAT verbal and 526 or above on the SAT math, and 20 or above on the ACT English and 20 or above on the ACT math, who applies for admission to and enrolls in EOCC within two years of high school graduation is exempt from the placement test requirement.